paperplanefactory/rate-my-post/readme.txt

 7. Manipulate Votes

 == Changelog ==

+= 4.3.0 =
+* Added blocks for rating, result and top-rated posts.
+* Added rmp_is_not_votable filter.
+* Fixed issue where structured datatype is missing after migration.

 = 4.2.5 =
 * Fixed security issue where posts that aren’t published and private can be rated.